-Our legal team puts victims of nursing home negligence and their families first
+Our legal team puts victims of nursing home negligence and their families first in Missouri and Kansas

 Some say the moral and ethical fiber of a society can be judged by the way it treats its weakest and most vulnerable members.
 Despite this imperative, the sad fact of the matter is that elder abuse and neglect is a serious issue in our aging population.
 This is particularly true in nursing home settings.
 With the increasing number of elderly persons entering nursing homes, it’s important to recognize and address negligence immediately.

 Seniors reside in nursing homes for companionship in their old age and for a group environment dedicated to their physical and emotional care.
 Sadly, too many nursing homes fail to protect their residents.
 At Kansas City Accident Injury Attorneys, our lawyers have been dedicated to asserting senior care rights for 30 years.
 We file personal injury claims against nursing homes and staff members who physically, emotionally, sexually, or financially abuse seniors.
 We also file negligence claims when nursing homes fail to comply with acceptable nursing home standards.